 [298] During the hearing of these consolidated Applications, the RNN Applicants stated that its argument on this issue would "fall away" if I concluded that: the February Order does not breach the Charter; is intra vires of subsection 58(1) of the Quarantine Act; and is intra vires of Parliament's authority.
 Given my conclusions on these issues and given that the only breaches of the Charter I have found pertain to the January Order, which was not challenged by the RNN Applicants, I will not further address this issue.
-I will simply note in passing that one of those brought, is no longer an issue.
+I will simply note in passing that one of those breaches, the failure to advise Ms. Mathis of the location of the DQF to which she was being brought, is no longer an issue.
 (See paragraph 213 above) The other breach pertained to a matter that is not addressed in the February Order or any of its successors - that is the right to retain and instruct counsel and to be informed of that right.
 This is something that border officials will have to do going forward, if the requirement to stay in a GAA or a DQF upon arrival in Canada is maintained.